Plantlyfe/HOMELAB-/README.md

 ## Proxmox Virtual Environemnt
 ![Proxmox](https://github.com/Plantlyfe/Network-Infrastructure/blob/main/screenshot/proxmox-full-lockup-color.png)
+### Details
+My Proxmox virtualization server is built on a Dell Opitplex 5070 Micro PC.
+Tt has an Core i5 Four-Core Processor, 16 GB of RAM and 512 GB of Memory.
+I choose due to the integration of essential features into the base system.
+Things such as clustering, HA, automated backups, easier updating, etc. without needing additional VMWare products was quite nice and very benefical for a homelab setting.
+My important virtual machines were backed up using ghettoVCB, a free vmware community developed script for backups.
+It is simple, robust, and does the job.
+It was done over NFS to my storage server.
+I had used vSphere and vCenter long enough to get a grasp on the platform because it was common to find it in Enterprise business environments so being familiar with it is important.

+### Steps
 - Downloaded the Proxmox ISO and copied to a USB.
 Started the automatic installation on a Dell OptiPlex 5070 Micro PC and set static IP outside DHCP Range.
 - VM & Container Management accessed through a Web GUI.
 - Installed various Virtual Machines by uploading the ISO into Proxmox to start the installation.
 Setting disk sizes and memory based on expected usage, with changes made based on actual usage.